TorbenJakobsen/manage_github_repos/README.rst

   :width: 620

-Feel free to omit the progress bar by midifying the script if you like - for example to be used by other scripts.
+Feel free to omit the progress bar by midifying the script if you like - for example to be used by another script.

 The ``Makefile`` depends on the presence of ``make``.
 You can get it by installing the Xcode command line tools.